top of page

 Missing Parts Ride Detoured

-With nasty weather lurking around every corner, I opted not to meet up at the planned GTD before heading over to the Missing Parts Ride at Emerald Coast Harley-Davidson.
-I headed straight there from Niceville dodging the sprinkles and soaking up the sun.
+With nasty weather lurking around every corner, I decided against the planned GTD meet-up.
+Instead, I headed straight to the Missing Parts Ride at Emerald Coast Harley-Davidson from Niceville.
+I managed to dodge the sprinkles while soaking up the sun.

-The turnout for the charity was fantastic!
-It looked like half the panhandle had shown up, and I spotted at least four Sandies in the crowd.
-George and Sam had their Spyders parked by the service bay, the Sand Dollar M/C windscreen banner proudly on display.
-We caught up for a bit by the giant chair out front, marveling at the sea of chrome, plastic, fiberglass, and leather, all for a great cause.
-After a few minutes, Tim walks up and says hi.
+The turnout for the charity event was fantastic!
+It felt like half the panhandle had arrived.
+I spotted at least four Sandies in the crowd.
+George and Sam had their Spyders parked by the service bay, proudly displaying the Sand Dollar M/C windscreen banner.
+We caught up for a bit by the giant chair out front, marveling at the sea of chrome, plastic, fiberglass, and leather—all for a great cause.
+After a few minutes, Tim walked up and said hi.

 motorcycles parked outside a local dealership